Dude…

 Kemp….
 What is it?

 Most people have never heard of kemp.
-To a Churro sheep, it is one of their “super powers” that make them climate heroes.
+To a Churro sheep, it is one of their “superpowers” that makes them climate heroes.

 Kemp is associated with “unimproved” sheep.
 Compared with other fibers in the fleece, kemp fiber is short and much more coarse.
 Unlike modern fleece fibers, kemp contains a hollow air-filled shaft, making it a good insulator that helps protect Churros from extreme temperature fluctuations.